carloscastrojumo/github-cherry-pick-action/README.md

 Take this [pull request](https://github.com/arivera-xealth/sample-repo/pull/66) for example:
 - Before or after merging the pull request `main`, the user specified the release branch they'd like to cherry pick that commit to.
-- By adding the `CP v2.0.0` label, the action opened [this](https://github.com/arivera-xealth/sample-repo/pull/67) pull request on behalf of the user, according to the action's [configuration](#Configuration)
+- By adding the `CP v2.0.0` label, the action opened [this](https://github.com/arivera-xealth/sample-repo/pull/67) pull request on behalf of the user, according to the action's [Configuration](#configuration).

 ## 🕺 Usage